 Getting back to work is an important step in your ability to recover from a work-related injury and means you can return to your normal life.
 This will reduce the financial and emotional impact the injury has on you and your family.

-Whilst you see us at Alliance Rehabilitation for treatment services, it is normal practise to also go back to work, because…Work is Therapy too.
+Whilst you see us at Alliance Rehabilitation for treatment services, it is normal practice to also go back to work, because…work is therapy too.

 We will help you to regain your skills, strength, movement and confidence to be able to perform all the tasks you used to do – personally and at work.
 In some cases, we will assist you develop coping strategies for your permanent condition, if it does not fully resolve.

 Alliance Rehabilitation Allied Health Practitioners are able to work with your WorkCover Customer Advisor, your treating doctor, other treating providers and your employer if required.